denoland/deno/Roadmap.md

 ### Internal: libdeno

-This is the lowest-level interface to the privlaged side.
+This is the lowest-level interface to the privileged side.
 It provides little more than passing ArrayBuffers in and out of the VM.
 The libdeno API is more or less feature complete now.